bigfix/developer.bigfix.com/site/pages/rest-api/api/operator.md

 **Response Schema:** BESAPI.xsd
 {% endrestapi %}

+**Note:**
+The operator name to use for retrieving operator information (especially when the name contains special characters) must be the same as that returned by the get/operators API.

 {% restapi "operator/{operator name}", "PUT", "Updates an operator." %}
 **Request:** Complete or partial XML for Operator.